Impact

 Risk and Exploitability

 The CVSS score of 6.3 indicates moderate severity.
-EPSS is not available, and the vulnerability is not yet listed in the CISA KEV catalog, suggesting no confirmed public exploits.
-However, the attack vector is straightforward: an adversary or compromised BGP peer that sends a long AS_PATH within an extrmessage can trigger the overflow.
+The EPSS score is below 1%, indicating a low probability of public exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting no confirmed public exploits.
+However, the attack vector is straightforward: an adversary or compromised BGP peer that sends a long AS_PATH trigger the overflow.
 Operators must consider disallowing extended messages or filtering excessively long AS_PATHs to reduce the risk.

 OpenCVE Enrichment